code-farmer-i/vue-markdown-editor/docs/theme/vuepress.md

 ## Extended language pack

-The theme package only supports markup, html, xml, svg, mathml, css, clike, jacascript(js) by default.
-So as not to introduce too much redundant code to cause the package to be too large.
-If you need to support more language code highlighting, please use the [babel-plugin-prismjs](https://github.com/mAAdhaTTah/babel-plugin-prismjs) plug-in to introduce the corresponding language packs on demand.
+please use the [babel-plugin-prismjs](https://github.com/mAAdhaTTah/babel-plugin-prismjs) plug-in to introduce the corresponding language packs on demand.

 Install the `babel-plugin-prismjs` plugin